Tsujimoto18/Bored-Codestuff/Dungeons and Dragons/SCP Genesis/Overview.md

 ## The Beast Lord of Creatures: Pathos Crow

+Not much is known of Pathos Crow.
+It is said within his holy scripture that he was the only savior half man and half beast.
+It details how he spoke to the monsters and infiltrated their ranks.

+Pathos Crow is believed to give blessing to all biological creatures, allowing all to live in a beautiful circle of life and death.
+It is said that he gave blessing to the holy Elliot allowing her to give birth to the first Floric.
+This Floric was named Alder Elliot and is still their King to this day.

 ## The Devilish Lord of Necessary Evil: Clef

 ## The Distant Lord of Spirits: Lurk